shadowga/website/_docs/2/c-resources.md

 Particles that are stationary (or fixed) will be embedded to a set of coordinates, rather than a member.
 These particles are great for buildings and functionally-appearing interiors.

 > **Note:** The modification of these particles is currently restricted to Senior Admins and higher.
-This is to prevent lag and secure the feature.
+This is to present server lag, possible client lag, and secure the feature from unwanted usage.

  * `/pp fixed` - Provides information on the usage of stationary particles.